altar-gg/docs/legal/terms-of-service.md

 AltarHost will ensure any and written information will be easy to understand in the event any doubt and or questions arise contact support immediately.
 AltarHost values all our clients, and as such your security safety and accountability is exceptionally important to us.
-All services provided by and supported my clients must be lawful, as such clients, customers and or one-time users such as guests will have access to multiple forms of information, communication with the company and or posted material known as “Content” and or enough information to provide adequate sales and optimization for all needs of said clients.
+All services provided by and supported by clients must be lawful, as such clients, customers and or one-time users such as guests will have access to multiple forms of information, communication with the company and or posted material known as “Content” and or enough information to provide adequate sales and optimization for all needs of said clients.